mcneel/developer.rhino3d.com/content/en/guides/cpp/user-data/index.md

 The first sample, *CMyUserData1*, shows how to make a simple piece of user data that is not saved in *.3dm* files.
 The second sample, *CMyUserData2*, shows how to make a piece of user data that is saved in *.3dm* files.

-For additional samples, see the [Developer samples on GitHub](https://github.com/mcneel/rhino-developer-samples).

 ### CMyUserData1

 ```cpp